hmrc/hmrc-frontend/src/components/account-header/README.md

 ## Notes

-Implemented as a [layout file](`/src/layouts/layout-hmrc-account-menu.html`) for use in GOVUK prototype kits.
+Implemented as a [layout file](`/src/layouts/account-header.html`) for use in GOVUK prototype kits.
 It extends the default GOVUK layout file and overrides the _header_ and _main_ blocks.

 * The Header block is overridden to include the HMRC Header variation with a language selector on the right hand side.
-  * We have been able to parameterise the `hmrc-header` component to allow a single macro to provide all the necessary variants.
+  * We have been able to parameterise the HMRC `header` component to allow a single macro to provide all the necessary variants.

 * The main block is overridden to insert the HMRC Account Menu between the header and the _beforeContent_ block.
   * We have decided to use this method as it seems the least worst option of the methods that we have considered.